lyjia/mp3-tag-rebuilder/README.md

 To rebuild the tags for a single file, run the following:

 `python mp3-tag-rebuilder.py /path/to/a_file.mp3`, replacing "/path/to/a_file.mp3" with your own file path.

+If there is a space in the file path, don't forget to enclose it in quotes!
+For example: `python mp3-tag-rebuilder.py "G:\temp\testmedialibrary\13199930_Stutter_(Original Mix).mp3"`

 ## Note About Tracks Already Imported to Serato